koukoulala/game-localization/README.md

 ## 🗺️ Future Plans

 - Support for PDF, DOCX, and other formats
-- More advanced glossary and terminology management
+- Further enhancements to glossary and terminology management
 - Interactive editing and feedback loop
-- Better error handling and progress tracking
+- Advanced customization options for translation styles

 ---